-Age Gap Workstream 2 ‘Treatment Decision Support’ will develop and evaluate whether use of decision support interventions (DESIs) helps to improve the QoL, decision quality/regret, satisfaction and treatment understanding of older women with breast cancer.
+Age Gap Workstream 2 ‘Treatment Decision Support’ includes developing and evaluating whether use of decision support interventions (DESIs) helps to improve the QoL, decision quality/regret, satisfaction and treatment understanding of older women with breast cancer.

 The DESIs are aimed at women facing a choice of surgery or primary endocrine therapy (PET), or following surgery for those women with higher risk breast cancer, a choice of chemotherapy or no chemotherapy.